The Japanese American Storytelling Program

 Speaker Biography

-Lynn Miyahira (Hawai’i) – Two Worlds: Cultural Exchange at Home and Abroad (in English)
+Lynn Miyahira (Hawai’i, USA) – Two Worlds: Cultural Exchange at Home and Abroad (in English)

 Yonsei Lynn Miyahira has always been immersed in communities where she is reminded of her cultural identity.
 In Hawaii, she is “Japanese Okinawan”, in the US Mainland, she is “Asian.”
 And in Japan, she is “Japanese American”.
 Yet through the depiction of the contrasting lifestyles of her two Japanese American parents, Lynn illustrates that even people of the same cultural identity can have distinct upbringings.
 Learn how Lynn’s experiences in Hawaii, Oregon, and Japan have shaped the way she grasps the fascinating concept of identity and the importance of understanding your own identity to better promote cultural exchange.